 Within the plugin, go to Forms.
 Here you can choose the design and format of the signup form.
 MailChimp for WordPress has five themes to choose from and a field generator where you can customize the form by adding HTML elements.

 Below, you can see extra settings, like the automated messages and the redirect URL.
+You’ll want to be sure you select the right MailChimp list in the MailChimp settings (the one you want these subscribers added to).

 There are many ways to get your signup forms on your WordPress site.
 The first is to use a shortcode.
 Underneath the builder module in the plugin is where you will find the shortcode.
 If you paste this anywhere within a post or page, it will automatically add the form to that spot.